DIY Glitter Spray for Paper and Fabric Craft Projects

 Perfect Pearls powders

-Mica powders (sometimes found in clay dept of craft store)
+Mica powders (sometimes found in the clay dept of craft stores)

 Any shimmery eye shadow

 - Small measuring spoon or stick: This is used to add the powder to the liquid; you can use a craft stick, the end of a paintbrush, or even the little brush that comes with the eyeshadow if you want.

 - Coloring your mist: If you choose, you can do a translucent colored mist with shimmer in it by adding alcohol inks or even acrylic paints.
 A little bit goes a long way.. so start out with small amounts and then add more to achieve the darkness of color that you want.
 If you are interested, I have a DIY Alcohol Inks tutorial as well.

 OK, let's get started!